 However, it is something for the bag rather than pocketable, hence its ‘transportable’ label given the size.
-Its unique and highly-isolated split power system does mean it requires two charging inputs, a USB-C for the DAC and a 12v DC power source for the amplifier.
+Its unique and highly isolated split power system means it requires two charging inputs, a USB-C for the DAC and a 12v DC power source for the amplifier.

 Unlike, the FiiO M17, for instance, this is not a pass-through DC design meaning it cannot bypass the batteries and should be only used for charging.
 That means the DX320 MAX Ti is 100% battery-powered rather than a hybrid of battery and DC power.

 The player can also make a good stab at replacing your desktop DAC or amp since it has both USB-DAC/OTG and SPDIF, as well as single, (2.5Vrms) and balanced line-out, (4.5Vrms) choices with a high decoding ceiling.